luapower/coro/coro.md

-A coroutine which was transferred into (as opposed to one which was resumed into) must finish by transferring control to another coroutine (or to the main thread), otherwise an error is raised.
+A coroutine which was transferred into (as opposed to one which was resumed into) must finish by transferring control to another coroutine (or to the main thread) with `coro.finish()`, otherwise an error is raised.

+### `coro.finish(thread|nil[, ...]) -> ...`

+Finish the current coroutine and transfer control to another thread.
+Using this function inside a coroutine that was resumed into (as opposed to transferred into) raises an error.
+Calling it twice also raises an error.

+Always use `return coro.finish(thread, ...)` to finish a coroutine instead of `coro.transfer()` because `coro.transfer()` only suspends the coroutine, it doesn't actually end it, which prevents it from being garbage-collected.

 ### `coro.install() -> old_coroutine_module`